TomKealy/TomKealy.github.io/_posts/2021-06-07-bayesian-structural-time-series-in-pystan.md

 date:   2021-06-07
 categories: optimisation
 ---
-{% newthought 'tl; dr Bayesian Structural Time Series' %} let us model time series component by component.
-Here's how to do it in Stan<!--more-->
+Bayesian Structural Time Series let us model time series component by component.
+Here's how to do it in Stan.

 Let \\(y_t\\) denote observation \\(t\\) in a real-valued time series.
 A structural time series model can be described by a pair of equations relating yt to a vector of latent state variables $u_t$